AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/tables/special-features-who-created-it-or-was-intended-to-use-it.md

 cssclasses: json5e-note
 tags:
 - ttrpg-cli/compendium/src/5e/dmg
+aliases:
-aliases: ["Special Features; Who Created It or Was Intended to Use It?"]
+- Special Features; Who Created It or Was Intended to Use It?
 ---
 # Special Features; Who Created It or Was Intended to Use It?
 *Source: Dungeon Master's Guide p.
 141*